Sabbirrah/TIME_SHEET_Excel_Project/README.md

 # TIME_SHEET

 This Project it is to create a period sheet for a small company to keep track to the
-employee salary in a weekly basis with a period of 4 weeks.
+budgeting in a weekly basis with a period of 4 weeks.

 This Project contain the following contents: